raja-naveed/cx_ex/COMPONENTS.md

-# Trading Simulator - Component Overview
+# ZEBRAT TRADING - Component Overview

-This document provides a complete overview of all components in the trading simulator system.
+This document provides a complete overview of all components in the ZEBRAT TRADING system.

 ## Application Structure